Monwell's Story

 Note: this transcript has been edited for clarity, grammar, and flow.

-Darcy: Lifeline Australia acknowledges the traditional Aboriginal and Torres Strait Islander custodians of the land on which we are based, The Gadigal people of the Eora nation and all of the land across which the national network spans.
-We pay deep respect to Elders, past, present and emerging.
+Darcy: Lifeline Australia acknowledges the traditional Aboriginal and Torres Strait Islander custodians of the land on which we are based, the Gadigal people of the Eora nation, and all the lands across which our national network spans.
+We pay deep respect to Elders, past, present, and emerging.

-Darcy: Welcome to Holding on to Hope, the series that shares the stories of everyday Australians that have experienced moments in crisis and found a path to support.
-Whilst all of the stories shared of hope and inspiration, at times, you may hear something you find triggering; if you or someone you know needs crisis support, please phone Lifeline on 13 11 14, text 0477 13 11 14 or visit lifeline.org.au for Lifeline chat service, which is 24/7.
+Darcy: Welcome to Holding on to Hope, the series that shares the stories of everyday Australians who have experienced moments of crisis and found a path to support.
+Whilst all the stories shared offer hope and inspiration, at times you may hear something you find triggering.
+If you or someone you know needs crisis support, please phone Lifeline on 13 11 14, text 0477 13 11 14, or visit lifeline.org.au to access the Lifeline chat service, available 24/7.

-Today, we're honoured to have Uncle Monwell with us, an Aboriginal and Torres Strait Islander man.
-From battling personal hardships to becoming a talented musician, Uncle Monwell's journey is truly inspirational.
-Let's hear his heartfelt story of courage, hope, and passion for change.
-Uncle Monwell has faced adversity head-on, dealing with ADHD, PTSD, and self-harm during his formative years.
-Growing up amidst domestic violence, he learned the importance of resilience and compassion.
-He has also experienced homelessness, struggled with substance abuse, gambling, and suicidal ideation.
-Through sheer determination and a will to heal, he forged a path toward recovery and self-discovery.
-Today, he dedicates himself to supporting others, contributing to the National Indigenous Cadetship Program and disability support.
+He has stared adversity in the face, battling ADHD, PTSD, and self-harm during his formative years.
+Growing up in a household with domestic violence, he learned firsthand the importance of resilience and compassion.
+Monwell experienced homelessness, struggled with substance abuse, gambling, and suicidal ideation.
+Yet through sheer determination and a will to heal, he forged a path towards recovery and self-discovery.

-Ruben: Hi, Monwell.
-Thank you so much for joining me and the Holding on to Hope podcast.
+Hi, Monwell.
+Thank you so much for joining me on the Holding on to Hope podcast.
 You are a proud Torres Strait Islander man.
-Could you tell us about your ancestral ties and a bit about the country you grew up in?
+Please explain your ancestral ties and a bit about the country you grew up in.

-Monwell: Well, I was born in Townsville, in Bindal country.
+Monwell: Firstly, I was born in Townsville, on Bindal country.
 My parents come from the Torres Straits.
-My blood ties are with Mabuiag, Gebar, and Tudu, the main islands where my family originated, located in the western and central Torres Strait.
+My blood ties are with Mabuiag, Gebar, and Tudu - those are the main islands my family is connected to.
+These islands are part of the western and central Torres Strait.

 Ruben: I’d like to invite you to share whatever you feel comfortable with about your upbringing.